chrisbodger/VeinCam/Meeting-Minutes/Meeting-Minutes-2018-09-18.md

      - Final mix will be implemented into the final design

 ### Software
+   * Decision to discuss: what's first to complete?
+Manual Control or Image Enhancement
+   * Focus will be placed on perfecting selected feature and attempt other as a reach goal.
+   * Next primary goal will be to communicate with external LEDs to indicate status of device.
+   * Automatic Script Startup and HTML processed image streaming now functional.

 3. Feedback
    * Feedback summary now up from Audit 2 - Resources file.
 Full actions and justifications where necessary - feedback from that?